nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27805](https://jira.nuxeo.com/browse/NXP-27805)

-#### S3 cache and connection parameters configurable through nuxeo.conf
+#### S3 Cache and Connection Parameters Configurable Through `nuxeo.conf`

 Instead of editing the template defining the S3 blob provider, we can now set the S3 cache and the connection parameters in `nuxeo.conf`

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27777](https://jira.nuxeo.com/browse/NXP-27777)

-#### S3 Transfer Acceleration support <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [](https://jira.nuxeo.com/browse/
+#### S3 Transfer Acceleration Support

-We now allows to use the accelerate mode of S3, more details here: https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html
+We now allow using the accelerate mode of S3, more details here: https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27657](https://jira.nuxeo.com/browse/NXP-27657)

-#### Configure S3 multipart part size {{Also available in '10.10'}}
+#### Configure S3 Multipart Part Size
+(also available in 10.10)

 It is now possible to configure the chunk size of multipart part size (from 5MB to 5GB).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26899](https://jira.nuxeo.com/browse/NXP-26899)

-#### Document Deletion with Bulk Action Framework on DBS
+#### Document Deletion With Bulk Action Framework on DBS

-We are now using Nuxeo Bulk Action Framework to delete massively documents.
+We now use the Bulk Action Framework to delete massively documents.
 This is supported for DBS only.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26908](https://jira.nuxeo.com/browse/NXP-26908)

-#### MongoDB new indexes
+#### MongoDB New Indexes

-To improve performances, new indexes have been added on the metadatas `rend:sourceId` and `rend:sourceVersionableId` that are used for standard queries on Nuxeo Server.
+To improve performances, new indexes have been added on the metadata `rend:sourceId` and `rend:sourceVersionableId` that are used for standard queries on Nuxeo Server.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26676](https://jira.nuxeo.com/browse/NXP-26676)

 #### H2 1.4.200

 The Nuxeo Platform now relies on H2 1.4.200

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28956](https://jira.nuxeo.com/browse/NXP-28956)

 ### Directory

-#### Allow directory initialization to just add missing entries
+#### Allow Directory Initialization to Just Add Missing Entries

-It is now possible to initialize a directory  by adding missing entries, and keep the existing entries untouched.
+It is now possible to initialize a directory by adding missing entries and keep the existing entries untouched.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27877](https://jira.nuxeo.com/browse/NXP-27877)

 ### Workflow

-#### Support task variables on nuxeo-dropzone
+#### Support Task Variables on Nuxeo-Dropzone

 Nuxeo-dropzone has been improved to be usable on workflow tasks layouts for uploading blobs to variables.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28263](https://jira.nuxeo.com/browse/NXP-28263)

+#### Task Endpoint Paginable
-#### Task endpoint paginable {{Also available in '10.10'}}
+(also available in 10.10)

 The Task endpoint is now paginable.